Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Nginx container running on Cloudfleet Kubernetes Cluster

-To stop all servers created by Cloudfleet, remove the deployment:
+To stop all servers and delete the load balancer created by Cloudfleet, simply remove the deployment and service:

 After a short time, verify that the pods and nodes are no longer running by using kubectl get pods and kubectl get nodes: